sircharlo/meeting-media-manager/docs/src/sv/faq.md

 :::

-## :thinking: Bryter den här appen mot JW.orgs användarvillkor?
+## :thinking: Does this app infringe the Terms of Use of the official website of Jehovah's Witnesses?

-**Nej.** JW.org [Användarvillkor](https://www.jw.org/finder?docid=1011511&prefer=content) tillåter uttryckligen den typ av användning som vi gör.
+**No.** The [Terms of Use](https://www.jw.org/finder?docid=1011511\&prefer=content) of the official website of Jehovah's Witnesses actually explicitly allow the kind of usage that we are making.
 Här är ett utdrag från dessa villkor (fetstilt av mig):

 > Du får inte:
 >